licitdev/docs/configuration/data-model/collections.md

 </video>

 Selects a field to handle archiving items.
 This provides a _soft-delete_ functionality for items in a collection.
-Archived items will still exist in the collection and database, but are filtered within the Data Studio.\
-To configure an archive field, follow these steps.
+Archived items will still exist in the collection and database, but are filtered within the Data Studio.
+To configure an archive field, set the following four input fields as desired.

 - **Archive Field** — Selects the archive field from a dropdown menu.
 - **Archive App Filter** — Toggles whether app users can